What Is Biphasic Mesothelioma?

 Biphasic Mesothelioma Treatment

-The reason is that biphasic carries a slightly poorer prognosis than epithelioid.
-However, treatment is not entirely based on cell type.
-Treatment may depend more on the stage and location of the tumor than the cell type involved.
+Patients with biphasic mesothelioma may not get aggressive treatment.
+The reason is that biphasic has a slightly poorer prognosis than epithelioid cases.
+However, doctors base treatment on more than just cell type.
+Treatment may also depend on the tumor’s stage and location.

 Treatment of Biphasic Mesothelioma

-• Chemotherapy: Biphasic cases with more epithelial cells respond better to chemotherapy.
+• Chemotherapy: Biphasic cases with more epithelial cells respond better to chemo.

-• Immunotherapy: Pleural cases live at least 18 months with immunotherapy, but the treatment isn’t approved for peritoneal cases yet.
+• Immunotherapy: It helps pleural cases live at least 18 months.
+But, it isn’t approved for peritoneal cases yet.

-• Radiation: Patients undergoing multimodal therapy have a lower risk of local recurrence with radiation.
+• Radiation: Patients on multimodal therapy have a lower risk of local recurrence with radiation.

 • Surgery: Early-stage cases benefit the most from surgery.

-Clinical trials are testing new drugs and therapies specifically for mesothelioma patients with sarcomatoid or biphasic tumors.
+Clinical trials are testing new drugs for mesothelioma patients with sarcomatoid or biphasic tumors.

-For example, one phase II/III clinical trial investigates an anti-cancer enzyme on sarcomatoid and biphasic mesothelioma tumors.
-Known as ADI-PEG 20 (pegylated arginine deiminase), the enzyme significantly improved the survival of sarcomatoid patients in its phase I trial.
+For example, one phase II/III trial tests an anti-cancer enzyme on sarcomatoid and biphasic mesothelioma tumors.
+ADI-PEG 20 (pegylated arginine deiminase) is an enzyme.
+It significantly improved the survival of sarcomatoid patients in its phase I trial.

 Couple reviews Mesothelioma Guide together